TTWNO/tait.tech/isaif.md

 <p id="27">27.
 We argue that a very important and influential segment of the modern left is oversocialized and that their oversocialization
 is of great importance in determining the direction of modern leftism.
 Leftists of the oversocialized type tend to be intellectuals or members of the upper-middle class.
-Notice that university intellectuals [<a href="#footnote-3">3</a>] constitute the most highly socialized segment of our society and also the most leftwing segment.
+Notice that university intellectuals [<a href="#footnote-3">3</a>] constitute the most highly socialized segment of our society and also the most left-wing segment.
 </p>

 <p id="28">28.
 The leftist of the oversocialized type tries to get off his psychological leash and assert his autonomy by rebelling.
 But